-1 Introduction
+1. Introduction

 We consider finite undirected graphs with no loops or multiple edges.
 Let G be such a graph, and let u and v be vertices in G. We say that u is connected to v if G contains a path from u to v.
-The graph G is connected if u is connected to v for every pair u, v in V(G).
-The connected components (or components) of G are the equivalence classes of vertices under the "is connected to" relation.
+The graph G is connected if u is connected to v for every pair of vertices u, v of G. The connected components (or components) of G are the equivalence classes of vertices under the "is connected to" relation.
 The co-connected components (or co-components) of G are the connected components of the complement of G.

 The problem we study in this paper is that of computing the co-connected components of a graph.
-The computation of the co-connected components occupies a central place in algorithmic graph theory, both in a sequential and in a parallel process environment, and is a key step in algorithms for a number of combinatorial problems on graphs, such as, finding maximum cliques, independent sets, and transitive orientations [12, 24], computing the modular decomposition of an undirected graph [10, 12], recognizing weakly triangulated graphs [4], detecting antiholes in graphs [23].
+The computation of the co-connected components occupies a central place in algorithmic graph theory, both in a sequential and in a parallel process environment, and is a key step in algorithms for a number of combinatorial problems on graphs, such as finding maximum cliques, independent sets, and transitive orientations [12], [24], computing the modular decomposition of an undirected graph [10], [12], recognizing weakly triangulated graphs [4], and detecting antiholes in graphs [23].

-Sequentially, the problem of determining the connected components of a graph G on n vertices and m edges is solved by a search and label approach.
-A simple sequential algorithm - e.g., one based on depth-first search - runs optimally in O(n+m) time, whenever the input graph G is given in adjacency list representation [9, 12].
+Sequentially, the problem of determining the connected components of a graph is solved by a search and label approach.
+For a graph on n vertices and m edges given in adjacency list representation, a simple sequential algorithm-e.g., one based on depth-first search-runs optimally in O(n + m) time [9], [12].

-By definition, the problem of determining the co-connected components of a graph G can be easily solved by computing first the complement $\overline{G}$ of the graph G and then applying a connectivity algorithm on $\overline{G}$ .
+By definition, the problem of determining the co-connected components of a graph G can be easily solved by computing first the complement \overline{G} of the graph G and then applying a connectivity algorithm on \overline{G} .
 It takes $\Omega(n^2)$ time to compute the complement explicitly, and thus, this approach produces a co-connectivity algorithm which may be super-linear in the size of the input graph.
-Ito and Yokoyama [19] showed that a depth-first-search tree and a breadth-first-search tree on the complement of a given graph can be constructed in linear time; this result, in turn, implies a lineartime algorithm for computing the co-components of a graph.
-Dahlhaus, Gustedt, and McConnell [10], in their paper on modular decomposition, described a procedure for finding a depth-first-search forest on the complement of a directed graph in O(n+m) time.
+Ito and Yokoyama [19] showed that a depthfirst-search tree and a breadth-first-search tree on the complement of a given graph can be constructed in linear time; this result, in turn, implies a linear-time algorithm for computing the co-components of a graph.
+Dahlhaus et al. [10], in their paper on modular decomposition, described a procedure for finding a depth-first-search forest on the complement of a directed graph in O(n + m) time.
 The key element of their procedure is the use of a mixed representation of a graph; some vertices carry a list of their non-neighbors rather than that of their neighbors.
 As their algorithm computes a depth-first-search forest on the complement in time proportional to the size of the mixed representation, it implies a linear-time co-connectivity algorithm.
 It must be noted that the depth-first-search tree algorithms in both [19] and [10] rely on linear-time solutions to special cases of the disjoint set union problem.